Mission and Strategic Plan

 - Serve as a focal point for neuroscience educators and their institutions, while creating added value for members through combined and expanded resources dedicated to neuroscience education and training.

-- Leverage SfN’s increasing digital and online capabilities to expand the portfolio of scientific training programming offered to members and the field.
+- Leverage SfN’s in-person, journal, digital, and other resources to offer year-round, cohesive, and cross-platform scientific training programming to members and the field.

-- Support the varied and unique needs of Neuroscience Departments and Programs as they train the next generation of neuroscientists.
+- Support the varied needs of neuroscience departments and programs as they train the next generation of neuroscientists.

 - Seek and engage leaders of neuroscience departments and programs who have a significant history of involvement in advancing education and research training in academic neuroscience.